-The best description of a True On-Line UPS system would be a UPS system that did not require any switching action to take place to allow it to continue supplying the load during a utility mains failure.
+A UPS system that did not require any switching action to take place.
+Allowing it to continue supplying the load during a utility mains failure.

 A True On-Line UPS has a rectifier at its input to provide a DC source to keep the battery on charge and also providing a power source for the inverter.
 Therefore in the event of a utility mains failure it is only the rectifier that stops working while the DC source for the inverter is derived from the battery instead of the rectifier.

-This is in contrast to a non On-Line UPS system, where the first indication of any load problem would be during a utility mains failure where the generator refuses to accept the load and shuts down, resulting in loss of site load.
+This is in contrast to a non On-Line UPS system, where the first indication of any load problem would be during a utility mains failure.
+Where the generator refuses to accept the load and shuts down, resulting in loss of site load.